yavuzkoroglu/padkit/foreword/README.md

 Why tidy the room NOW?
 Well, I had to spend the effort to prepare PADKIT and you are willing to spend time to read this, so this has to be the time.

+There are tons of languages out there trying to add new features on top of C. Even then, C is not going away.
+Probably never.
+But, C is not standing still; it is slowly evolving even as you read this sentence.
+So, there has to be a PADKIT for those everyday C users out there.

 - Prev: [Table of Contents](..)
 - Next: [Abstract](../abstract)